Suddenly, the thought occurs - too late.

 If you run a local business, you can also take Facebook, Google, YouTube or in-person comments and turn them into testimonials on your website.
 Prompt customers (“What did you think of your experience?”) or incentivize them, but don’t forgot to get their permission to post it on your website.

-You should also look around for press and blog mentions of your company.
-You can put the internet to work for you by setting up an automated Google Alert so that you can get an email anytime your business shows up in a new search result.
+You should also monitor for press and blog mentions of your company.
+You can put the internet to work for you by setting up an automated Google Alert so that you can get an email anytime your business appears in a new search result.

 Asking customers for that special gesture

 If you’re uncomfortable asking if a customer would share a few words about your work, start by asking for feedback and segue into asking to use their notes as a testimonial.

 You can find out what you did well, and what needs improvement, while also finding potential reviews.
 Asking for feedback helps avoid putting customers on the spot, and makes quotes sound more natural.

 If you’re bold, you can ask them right after they sign a statement of work, “Why did you decide to work with us?”
 The residual excitement will still be there, and it will bleed into their testimonials.
 Even better, their statement won’t just be about the end result, they’ll have the struggles you helped them to overcome along the way as well.

 Once they’ve provided you with a verbal testimonial, write up 2–3 versions on their behalf to see which they prefer.

 You'll show that you understand your customers’ objections ("Err, we typically never work with external teams...”), your key selling points and key messages (“Well, your focus on our industry won us over!” or “Enterprise software was too complicated, but yours was simple enough for our teams and customers to understand!”)